LeoAdamek/leo.adamek.me/_posts/2015-11-14-now-on-jekyll.md

 This script clones the repo from github to a temporary directory, builds it to the public directory, then deletes the temporary copy.

+My next post will probably be about this deployment mechanism.

 ## Warp Speed